Algorithmic Trading

 (1) Quantitative Forecasting

-Quantitative forecasting means forecasting future data as a function of past data.
-Quantitative forecasting requires the existence of past numerical data and assumes that some of the recognizable patterns in the data series are expected to continue into the future.
-Quantitative forecasting is more effective in short and mid-term-range decision-making.
+Quantitative forecasting involves predicting future data based on past data.
+It requires historical numerical data and assumes that recognizable patterns in the data series will continue into the future.
+This method is more effective for short- to mid-term decision-making.

 There are two main types of quantitative methods:

-(i) time-series methods (using simple historical trends and patterns in the data series to generate forecast)
+(i) time-series methods, which use simple historical trends and patterns in the data series to generate forecasts;

-(ii) explanatory methods (using additional data as inputs into the forecasting model and attempting to combine two or more variables)
+(ii) explanatory methods, which use additional data as inputs into the forecasting model and attempt to combine two or more variables.

 (2) Fundamental Analysis

-Fundamental analysis is a method of pricing a Financial Instrument by examining and evaluating all related internal and external factors.
+Fundamental analysis is a method of valuing a financial instrument by examining and evaluating all relevant internal and external factors.
 These factors include financial, economic, social, political, strategic, and other quantitative and qualitative variables.
-The fundamental analysis aims to produce a 'fair value' that can be compared with the current price of the market.
+The goal of fundamental analysis is to determine a 'fair value' that can be compared with the current market price.

-Fundamental Analysis uses a broad range of real data (macroeconomic data, industry analysis, balance sheets, earnings reports, key data releases, etc) in the evaluation of a financial instrument's value.
+Fundamental analysis uses a wide range of real data—such as macroeconomic indicators, industry analysis, balance sheets, earnings reports, and key data releases—to assess the value of a financial instrument.

-The fundamental and the quantitative analyses are characterized by core differences, but at the same time, they share also many similarities.
-For example, when evaluating shares, both methods use market capitalization, sector classification, price/earnings ratio, dividend policy, etc. Therefore, quantitative models can be used for optimizing the outcomes of the fundamental analysis.
+While fundamental and quantitative analyses differ in core ways, they also share many similarities.
+For example, when evaluating shares, both methods consider market capitalization, sector classification, price/earnings ratio, and dividend policy.
+As a result, quantitative models can be used to optimize the outcomes of fundamental analysis.

 Go to top